holochain/docs-pages/src/concepts/4_public_data_on_the_DHT.md

 * An entry in a DHT is retrieved by its unique address, which is the hash of the entry's content.
 * Holochain's DHT is a validating DHT that remembers the validation result of existing entries.
 This speeds things up for everyone and allows the detection of bad actors.
 * Holochain's DHT also detects agents' attempts to roll back their source chains and create alternate histories.
-* Validator nodes take responsibility for an entry based on their addresses' nearness to the entry's address.
+* Any node can be randomly selected to validate and hold an entry, based on their address' nearness to the entry's address.
 This helps to randomize validator selection.
 * News of bad actors is spread through warrants, special entries that carry evidence of corruption.
 * A DHT can set a resilience factor, or expected level of redundancy, for each entry.
 * A DHT tolerates network disruptions: it can keep operating as two separate networks and subsequently heal when the network is repaired.